Cost to Operate Christmas Lights

 - LED (Light Emitting Diode)

-Every once in a while, we still see halogen lamps being used (the tall skinny lamps that were popular in the 80’s).
-However, most people know they are very expensive to operate so sightings are rare.
+I doubt many people still have halogen lamps (the tall skinny lamps that were popular in the 80’s).
+Most people know by now they are very expensive to operate.
 Also, because of the high amount of heat they generate, they can be dangerous.
 If you still have a halogen lamp in your home I highly recommend you replace it with something safer and more efficient.

 The three common types listed above are listed in most expensive to least expensive to operate order.
 I.E. the incandescent bulb costs the most and the LED costs the least to operate.
 However, typically the upfront cost of bulbs is the opposite, with incandescent bulbs being the least expensive to purchase, and LED costing the most.